linode/docs/docs/applications/big-data/how-to-move-machine-learning-model-to-production.md

        from FlaskAPI import app as application
        ~~~

-4. Configure a virtual host for your app.
-Create `FlaskAPI.conf` in Apache's `sites-available` directory and add the following content, replacing 'example.com' with your Linode's public IP address:
+2. Configure a virtual host for your app.
+Create `FlaskAPI.conf` in Apache's `sites-available` directory and add the following content, replacing 'example.com' with your Linode's public IP address.
+For the `WSGIDaemonProcess` directive, set the Python home path to the output of `mod_wsgi-express module-config` under `WSGIPythonHome`.

     {:.file}
     /etc/apache2/sites-available/FlaskAPI.conf